developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>addPreFilter</b></td>
 		<td class="clsSyntaxCells clsOddRow">Adds a pre-configured filter to the currently selected antenna.
-It is used to sort out the subset of tags to participate in the next RFID operations.
-Multiple preFilters may be added, limited by the RFID reader.
-Each of them should be referenced by a unique value (which should be assigned to preFilterID property) before calling addPreFilter method.</td>
+Used to sort out the subset of tags to participate in the next RFID operations.
+Multiple preFilters can be added, limited by the RFID reader.
+Each should be referenced by a unique value (which should be assigned to preFilterID property) before calling addPreFilter method.</td>
 		<td class="clsSyntaxCells clsOddRow" />
 	</tr>
 	<tr>